tiffanyposs/understandingJS/README.md

 A *function statement* creates a function with a name and a code property, while a *function expression* is a variable set equal to an anonymous function (does not have a name) and also has a code property.

-The biggest difference is that the *function statement* can be called above itself because statment is created in the *creation stage* and is hoisted to the top, while the *function expression* will be created as a variable set to undefined in the *creation stage*, and if called before that line of code the function will be *undefined*
+The biggest difference is that the *function statement* can be called above itself because statement is created in the *creation stage* and is hoisted to the top, while the *function expression* will be created as a variable set to undefined in the *creation stage*, and if called before that line of code the function will be *undefined*

 ```